kwiecien/gitty/commands.md

 Running git `tag -a v1.0` will tag the most recent commit.
 If you wanted to tag a commit that occurred farther back in the repo's history, you have to do is provide the SHA of the commit you want to tag:

     git tag -a v1.0 SHA

+# git branch

+Adding a branch to the specific commit:

+    git branch feature sha1sha

+Create a new branch and have this branch start at the same location as the master branch:

+    git checkout -b feature master